Details about Fredericton shooting revealed

 The documents say the woman said someone was on the ground and she wasn't sure if they were alive.

-Upon arrival, Costello and Burns went into the driveway while another officer who arrived moments after, Sgt.
-Jason Forward, stopped to ask questions of a passerby.
+Upon arrival, Costello and Burns went into the driveway while another officer who arrived moments after stopped to ask questions of a passerby.

 "Once there, he noticed Constables Costello and Burns laying on the ground not moving.
 He also noticed another male on the ground and not moving, beside Const.
 Costello."

-A male witness told Forward that shots were coming from the top floor of the apartment building.
+A male witness told an officer that shots were coming from the top floor of the apartment building.
 He and another officer then entered the building, set up containment and confirmed the alleged shooter was in Apartment 11-C.

-Forward later learned that another officer, described in the documents as Const.
-Arbeau, had engaged the shooter after he saw him point his long gun at him from the window.
+The officer later learned that another member had engaged the shooter after he saw him point his long gun at him from the window.

 "A little while later members of the (Fredericton Police Force Emergency Response Team) entered the apartment and took the lone occupant and shooter into custody.
 The suspect had been shot in the abdomen."